Graham Hospital School of Nursing is a 3 year diploma program. We have only fall and spring semesters.

 Students interested in admission to Graham Hospital School of Nursing must arrange to have a pre-admission interview and submit all of the following:

 A favorable criminal background check and a drug screening done by Graham Hospital is also required before final admission to Graham Hospital School of Nursing.
 Once all of the above information has been received by the Coordinator of Admissions, Recruitment, and Financial Aid, you will be placed on the list to be reviewed for admission.
 If your file is not complete, you will not be included in the applicant pool.
-Applications will be reviewed in March.
-Deadlines for submission of all required application materials is February 15th for the March review.
+Applications are reviewed in December and March.
+The deadline for submission of all required application materials is November 15th for the December review and February 15th for the March review.
 Applicants will be notified of their admission status in writing after the review date.
 All applicants need to be aware that meeting standards at the minimum level does not insure admission to the school.

 Most of your clinical training will be held at Graham Hospital.
 We also utilize clinical sites in the surrounding Fulton County area, Macomb, and Peoria.